designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 So it would seem that
 [spatio-temporal smearing](multiple-drafts-dennett-spatio-temporal.html)
 presents no particular problem for the (virtual) Cartesian Theatre.
-The next locus of Dennett's attention is another revealing phenomenon, the susceptibility of conscious content to future revision in the light of further input.
-Dennett does a brilliant job of deconstructing the apparent oddity of these phenomena, showing how they arise as a consequence of narrative-building mechanisms in the brain.
+The next argument Dennett constructs against the Cartesian Theatre is based on another revealing phenomenon, the susceptibility of conscious content to _revision_ in the light of further input or processing.
+Dennett does a brilliant job of deconstructing the apparent oddity of this phenomenon, showing how they arise as a consequence of narrative-building mechanisms in the brain.

 Dennett's empirical case is mainly based on the well-known [colour phi](https://en.wikipedia.org/wiki/Color_phi_phenomenon) experiment.
-Phi effects are the phenomena of apparent motion, familiar to us as the basis for film and television.
-A simple example of the phi effect is the apparent motion observed when a small spot of coloured light is flashed on a screen in one position, and then flashed again at a position slightly to one side, and so on in rapid succession.
-If the time interval is fairly small, then rather than seeing a number of successive flashes, you see the smooth movement of a single spot of light.
+The phi phenomenon the illusion of apparent motion, familiar to us as the basis for film and television, caused by viewing a series of still images in rapid succession.
+A simple example is the apparent motion observed when a small spot of coloured light is flashed on a screen in one position, and then flashed again at a position translated slightly to the right, and so on at frequent intervals.
+If the time interval is small enough, then rather than seeing a number of successive flashes, the observer perceives the smooth movement of a single spot of light.

 Colour phi is a variant of the phi effect first studied in response to a question posed by Nelson Goodman ([1978](#goodman78)).
-Goodman wondered what would happen if the colour of the spots of light were to change half-way through, say from green to blue?
+Goodman wondered what would happen if the colour of the successive spots of light were to change half-way through, say from green to blue.
+Specifically, Goodman wondered how the observer would perceive the _temporal locus_ of the change, given the apparent continuity of the movement.

+Consider the figure on the left below, which shows the transition between the green spots and the blue spots.
+(The last green spot and the first blue spot are shown.)
+Given that the viewer sees a continuously moving spot, when does the colour change appear to occur?

+[Two diagrams to go here, similar to Wikipedia article]

-The interesting answer is that the spot seems to change colour mid-trajectory, at a spatial location roughly halfway between the last green spot and the first blue spot (Kolers and von Grünau, 1976).
+The interesting answer is that the spot seems to change colour mid-trajectory, at a spatial location roughly halfway between the last green spot and the first blue spot
+([Kolers and von Grünau, 1976](#kolers76)).
 What is initially surprising here is of course the fact that the stimulus that causes you to perceive the switch to blue has not yet occurred at the point in time at which – according to your subsequent verbal reports – you experienced the switch to blue!
 Dennett does an excellent job of demystifying this apparent oddity (see for example Dennett, 1991a, 1992 and 1995), by distinguishing the temporal content of a representation from the temporal properties of the representation itself.
 His explanation is that a judgement made by the brain can be antedated: given a earlier “postmark” which retroactively fits it into an unfolding account of what happened in such a way that the story being told is consistent with the total stimulus received thus far.
 Since, by Dennett's reckoning, this unfolding narrative is constitutive of the content of our consciousness, the effect observed through behavioural studies is that I appear to become conscious of the colour switch before the colour switch actually occurs.
 There is nothing paradoxical about this; “no sounds appear to issue from heads before lips move, nor do hands move before the brain events that purportedly cause them” (Dennett and Kinsbourne, 1992).
 Only in the subject's reported stream of consciousness do we find a putative anomaly, and Dennett's account of the narrative-building process explains these data quite comfortably.

 Let me introduce some short-hand (well, shorter-hand) for this susceptibility-to-future-revision property: non-monotonicity.
 (A